gnqn/CubeFlows/README.md

 Before running the experiments, install the following:
 - **DuckDB**       — Our experiments were conducted on Windows 11 using **DuckDB 1.2**
 - **ClickHouse**   — We used the official Docker image of **ClickHouse 24.8** on Windows 11
-> The experiments in this paper were performed on **Windows 11** with the specific versions noted above.
+> The experiments in the paper were performed on **Windows 11** with the specific versions noted above.
 Other versions may work but have not been tested.

 ### 6.2 Obtaining SQL Statements for DuckDB and ClickHouse

-Use `list` in SQLChains to generate SQL for DuckDB and ClickHouse, e.g., `list tpc-c1.v14`.
+Use `list` in CubeFlows to generate SQL for DuckDB and ClickHouse, e.g., `list tpc-c1.v14`.
 For ClickHouse, the `--ClickHouse` parameter is only needed for S-C1 queries; other queries do not require it.

-SQLChains can output SQL in either **nested** or **CTE** format.
+CubeFlows can output SQL in either **nested** or **CTE** format.
 In our experiments, we observed that **nested SQL performs better** than CTE on both DuckDB and ClickHouse.
-Therefore, all experiments in this paper use the **nested SQL** format.
+Therefore, all experiments in the paper use the **nested SQL** format.

 ### 6.3 Execution and Measurement